Japanese beetles are an invasive species.

 There are both nonchemical and insecticide options for managing Japanese beetle adults and grubs.

 The Minnesota Department of Agriculture monitors this invasive species.
 Please report Japanese beetles found outside the seven county Twin Cities metropolitan and southeast areas of Minnesota to Arrest the Pest.

 Japanese beetles (Popillia japonica) were first found in the United States in 1916, after being accidentally introduced into New Jersey.
 Until that time, this insect was restricted to Japan where it is not a major pest.
 This pest is considered to be an invasive species.
 It is now found throughout the eastern U.S., except for Florida, and continues to move westward.

 Japanese beetles were first discovered in Minnesota in 1968.
 At first, only a few beetles were found.
 By 2001, they occurred in much higher numbers.
 In one year the Minnesota Department of Agriculture (MDA) trapped more than one million beetles.
 Since then, Japanese beetle numbers have fluctuated from year to year.

 Japanese beetles are most commonly found in the Twin Cities metropolitan area as well as southeast Minnesota.
 The MDA maintains an updated distribution map of Japanese beetles.

 How to identify Japanese beetles

 - Metallic green head and thorax (the area behind the head) with copper-brown wing covers.

-- Sides of abdomen have five white patches of hairs, and tip of abdomen has two patches of white hair.
+- The sides of the abdomen have five white patches of hair, and the tip of the abdomen has two patches of white hair.

 Larva (white grubs)